Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 With more species being added to the endangered and critically endangered list than ever before, it helps to be able to identify some of these animals so we can all do our part in preserving their populations before they’re gone.

-Let’s look at 10 of the most heartbreaking UK endangered species statistics to know in 2021, along with 4 statistics about bird population declines, 3 sad facts about UK species extinction, and 3 statistics about the decline of key species.
+Let’s look at 10 of the most heartbreaking UK endangered species statistics to know this year.

 - There are currently 67 birds on the UK conservation “red list.”

 - The UK conservation Bird Red List contains 20 recent additions.